frederic-perez/AmE-dictionary/data/dictionary.md

 __crepe rubber__ _n_ :astonished: (crepe) Rubber with a crinkled texture, used especially for shoe soles.
 __crepe__
 __crepe-soled shoes__ _n pl_ (crepe shoes) Shoes soled with crepe rubber. _Crepe-soled sneakers._
+__crepuscular__ _adj_ /krih-PUHSS-kyuh-ler/ Crepuscular means “of, relating to, or resembling twilight.”
+It is also used in zoological contexts to describe creatures that are active during twilight, or to the activities of such creatures. _As evening came on, fireflies began to appear in the crepuscular gloaming._
 __crescendo__ _v_ (crescendoed)
 __Crescent City__
 __crescent<sup>1</sup>__ _n_ :three::mute:[cres~~c~~ent]/ˈkrɛs ənt/:hammer: